 WALK HIGHLIGHTS: Seeing sheep and cows, walking through working farms, River Manifold, and a quiet walk where you’re unlikely to see many other hikers.

-HOW LONG DOES IT TAKE: Without kids, this is a 45 min walk, but with young kids allow a minimum of 1.5 hours.
+HOW LONG DOES IT TAKE: Without kids, this is a 1 hour walk, but with young kids allow about 2 hours.

 ACCESSIBILTY: This walk is not pram or wheelchair friendly.
 There are a lot of stiles and gates to pass through.
 None of the stiles are particularly steep, but a couple of the squeeze stiles are rather tight.
 We last did this walk in May 2021, and found that the gate was locked at the farm at Crofts Farm.
 This shouldn’t be locked as it’s a public right of way.
 We checked with staff at the farm and they were happy for us to climb over the gate.